kaievns/the-log/posts/lead/burndown-cliff.md

 ## Cliff type 2: the wall

-This type of cliffs often looks like the chunky cliff, but it might look like the cliff hanger (see below).
+This type of cliffs often looks like the chunky cliff, but it might look like a cliff hanger too (see below).
 The reason why it's a separate type is that it has a different kind of a problem underneath.
 In this case the process is at fault.

 The **wall** in this instance refers to that mythical wall over which work is